Are you trying to get pregnant and wondering how can you increase your chances of fertility naturally? What are the main

 Every day we are exposed to toxins and chemicals in our environment – through the foods we eat and the products we use.
 Over time, the cumulative toxins absorbed by our bodies can have detrimental effects on our reproductive health for both men and women.

 In this article I am focusing on male reproductive health and toxin exposure.
 You can then make educated decisions to seek help, and also reduce or eliminate as much toxin exposure as possible in all areas of your life for optimal fertility health.
 Don’t be overwhelmed.
 Small changes over time can make a huge difference.
 Every little bit counts.

 Male Reproductive Health

 Healthy sperm plays a key role in the ability to conceive.
 While women produce ovum and carry the baby, a woman can’t conceive without healthy sperm to fertilise the egg.

 The more healthy your sperm, the more likely you are to achieve a healthy pregnancy.
-There are three main factors to healthy sperm:
+There are three main factors that affect healthy sperm:

 - Quantity.
 A healthy sperm count is about 15 million or more for every millilitre of semen.
 The more healthy sperm you have, the more likely one of them will make it through the gate.

 - Movement.
 Sperm needs to be able to move effectively to reach its destination (the egg).
-Approximately 40% or more of them need to be moving for your sperm to be considered healthy.
+At least 40% of them need to be moving for your sperm to be considered healthy.

 - Shape.
 The shape of healthy sperm is also important.
 Strong and healthy sperm will have rounded heads and long, strong tails giving them the power to reach the egg.